The Law Library has twelve study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.

 How do I reserve a time that has been allotted for a class or project?

-Some study rooms are reserved for interview programs, special classes, or projects, such as OCI or Moot Court.
-These study rooms will be reserved under the program or project’s name.
-Once that reservation has been made, the study room will be reserved only for that class, but broken into smaller amounts of time that can be reserved by students in that class.
+Some study rooms are reserved for specific programs or projects, such as On-Campus Interviews or Moot Court.
+These room are reserved under the program’s or project’s name.
+Once that reservation has been made, the study room will be reserved only for that class, but broken into smaller time slots that can be reserved by students in that class.

 For example, the Office of Career and Professional Development may reserve a room from 9am to 5pm for interviews.
 Within that reservation, students participating in OCI can make sub-reservations in 15-minute increments by clicking on the reservation name and then clicking on “Reserve” next to each 15-minute increment they would like to book.